white woman, black woman, and hispanic women gathered with their tablet, phone, and laptop enjoying AI tools

 Diverse Development Teams

-The tech space isn’t well known for its diversity, and AI is unfortunately no exception.
+The tech industry isn’t well known for its diversity, and AI is unfortunately no exception.

 A report by the AI Now Institute of NYU found that men make up 80% of AI professions and that AI researchers at Google and Facebook are only 10 and 15% women, respectively (forbes.com).
 Minorities are solely lacking, as well—with Black workers representing only 2.5% of Google’s workforce and 4% of Facebook’s and Microsoft’s (mit.edu).

-Diversity in leadership matters.
-When leaders are diverse, the approaches to problem-solving diversify alongside them.
+This is why diversity in leadership matters.
+When leaders are diverse, the approaches to problem-solving diversifies alongside them.
 The way talent is developed diversifies as well.
 With women and people of color in mentorship positions, the budding talent of young women of color in tech can find a space to be nurtured.

 Diverse Data Sets

 Numbers, text, photos.
 It all starts with data.
-AI models like machine learning are consistently fed data—and AI models are only as good as the data on which they’re trained.
+Machine learning systems are consistently fed data—and AI models are only as good as the data on which they’re trained.

-If the data isn’t diverse and equitable, then its output won’t be diverse or equitable.
+If the data isn’t diverse and equitable, than its output won’t be diverse or equitable.

 Diverse development teams increase the chances that algorithms are fed diverse data sets.